ankitxrishav/My_portfolio/README.md

 ## 📜 License

 This project is licensed under the MIT License.
 You are free to use, modify, and distribute it.
-(It's recommended to add a `LICENSE` file to your repository).
+See the `LICENSE` file for more details.

 ---

 ⭐ If you find this template helpful, please give it a star on GitHub